Nuclear power in Australia: Opinion polls

 The proportion of neutral respondents was at around 20-25% in all categories, with qualitative feedback largely indicating conditional support given the satisfactory addressing of concerns, or a requirement for further information.
 Positive responses outnumbered the negative, most dramatically men and the elderly, with less dramatic support from women.

 A Morgan poll in September 2019 found support for Australian nuclear power had attained a narrow majority, with 51% in favour when reduction of carbon emissions was cited.
 This was an increase of 16 percentage points from July 2011.

 A poll by The Australia Institute showed that of 1,002 Australians found confusion over how the $268 billion to $368 billion nuclear-powered submarine program should be funded, with respondents asked to choose between cuts to defense spending, government services, increasing the deficit, or raising taxes.

 A February 2024 poll published by the Sydney Morning Herald found that 36% supported Nuclear power in Australia, 27% were open to it, 23% were opposed and 15% were Undecided.

 An April 2024 Essential Research poll found that 52% supported Australia developing nuclear power plants, 31% opposed and 17% unsure.

 The Australia Institute's June 2024 Polling – Willingness to pay for nuclear indicated that 65% of Australians are unwilling to pay extra for nuclear energy, with only 4% prepared to pay more than $500 annually, suggesting limited public support for increased electricity costs to include nuclear power in the energy mix.

 An MRP model created by DemosAU from a survey of 3275 Australians between December 2024 and February 2025 showed support for nuclear did not rise about 50% in any electorate in Australia, while opposition to nuclear only reached 50% in one electorate.
 Nationwide, 37% or respondents agreed with the statement "Nuclear power would be good for Australia," while 33% disagreed and 30% were neutral.
 Opposition to nuclear was much stronger among women than men.

+WePlanet Australia polling conducted by Essential Research Poll of 1067 Australian adults between 24 and 28 April 2026 found that 52% of respondents supported Australia developing nuclear power for electricity generation, while 33% opposed it and 15% were undecided.
+The poll found majority support across most demographic groups, with support highest among younger Australians, men, Coalition voters and Labor voters, while opposition was stronger among women and older Australians.